 UC Irvine’s Yield Rate

-UC Irvine’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 20%.
-To compare this school to other elite public institutions, UT-Austin has a 46% yield, UNC-Chapel Hill is 44%, and UGA comes in at 41%.
+UC Irvine’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 23%.
+To compare this school to other elite public institutions, UT-Austin, UNC-Chapel Hill, and UGA all have roughly twice the yield rate of UCI.

 How UC Irvine Rates Applicants